byhkalo/AndroidApplicationAnalyzer/README.md

 ## Android Kernel

 By start Android does not support loadable kernel modules, these are the steps to perform, for the kernel compiling and for the emulation of the Loadable Kernel Module.
 Also how we know now, we can’t compile Linux Kernel on the Mac operating system.
-The only one stable and useful solution was using Docker on the board.
+The one stable and useful solution was using Docker on the board.

 ## Docker